-Allowance for loan losses: Provisions for loan losses are charged to income in amounts sufficient to maintain an adequate allowance for loan losses and an adequate accrual for losses related to guaranteed loans processed for thirdparty lenders under the CSO program.
+Allowance for loan losses: Provisions for loan losses are charged to income in amounts sufficient to maintain an adequate allowance for loan losses and an adequate accrual for losses related to guaranteed loans processed for third-party lenders under the CSO program.
 The factors used in assessing the overall adequacy of the allowance for loan losses, the accrual for losses related to guaranteed loans made by third-party lenders and the resulting provision for loan losses include an evaluation by product, by market based on historical loan loss experience, and delinquency of certain medium-term consumer loans.
 The Company evaluates various qualitative factors that may or may not affect the computed initial estimate of the allowance for loan losses, by using internal valuation inputs including historical loan loss experience, delinquency, overall portfolio quality, and current economic conditions.

 For short term unsecured consumer loans, the Company's policy is to charge off loans when they become past due.
 The Company's policy dictates that, where a customer has provided a check or ACH authorization for presentment upon the maturity of a loan, if the customer has not paid off the loan by the due date, the Company will deposit the customer's check or draft the customer's bank account for the amount due.
 If the check or draft is returned as unpaid, all accrued fees and outstanding principal are charged-off as uncollectible.
 For short term secured loans, the Company's policy requires that balances be charged off when accounts are either thirty or sixty days past due depending on the product.
 The Company accrues interest on past-due loans until charge off.
+As a result, the Company did not have any nonaccrual loans as of December 31, 2018 or December 31, 2017.
 The amount of the resulting charge-off includes unpaid principal, accrued interest and any uncollected fees, if applicable.

 For medium term secured and unsecured consumer loans that have a term of one year or less, the Company's policy requires that balances be charged off when accounts are sixty days past due.
 For medium term secured and unsecured consumer loans that have an initial maturity of greater than one year, the Company's policy requires that balances be charged off when accounts are ninety-one days past due.
 The Company accrues interest on past-due loans until charge off.
 The amount of the resulting charge-off includes unpaid principal, accrued interest and any uncollected fees, if applicable.